Rudy Sablan: Later career and life

 Governor Ricky Bordallo appointed Sablan as a member of Commission on Self-Determination, which oversaw the future relationship between Guam and the United States, from 1983 until 1987.
 Sablan remained a proponent the Guam Commonwealth Act, even after the end of the Bordallo-Reyes administration in 1987.
 In December 1989, Sablan testified in support of the Guam Commonwealth Act at the sole U.S. congressional hearing on the Act, which was held in Honolulu.

 In 1983, Sablan was appointed Chairman of the board of directors of the Guam Airport Authority, a territorial government agency which operates the island's international airport (now known as Antonio B. Won Pat International Airport).
 Under Sablan, the airport's terminals and runways were modernized and expanded to encourage a growing tourism industry.

 Sablan worked to reconcile the various, often infighting, factions of the Democratic Party of Guam by 1993.
 He endorsed the 1994 gubernatorial campaign of Governor Carl Gutierrez and Lt.
 Gov. Madeleine Bordallo and has been credited with helping the Gutierrez-Bordallo team win the 1994 general election.

 Sablan became an integral advisor to the new Gutierrez administration.
 Governor Carl Gutierrez appointed Sablan to the Commission on Self-Determination from 1994 until his death in 1995.
 (Sablan had previously served on the Commission from 1983 to 1987 under Governor Ricky Bordallo).
 In 1994 and 1995, Gutierrez appointed Sablan as part of a team who represented Guam at the Base Reuse and Realignment Commission hearings in San Francisco, California.

 Sablan died on July 24, 1995 (equivalent to the early morning of July 25, Guam time) at the age of 63.
-He was survived by his wife, Esperanza "Ancha" Cruz San Nicolas; their two children, Rudy and Essie; and three grandchildren, Marie Antoinette, Jessica, and Mario.
-He was buried at Pigo Catholic Cemetery in Agana.